Blue Ridge Awaits

 Get all the details in our Sharp Top Hiking Guide.

-If you are going to hike here, you should also take the trail around Abbot Lake, the lake at Peaks of Otter.
+If you are going to hike here, you should also take the trail around Abbott Lake, the lake at Peaks of Otter.
 It’s not a true hike but it is very relaxing and there are several pretty spots to sit and look out over the water.

 Sharp Top Hike

-Length: 3.3 miles out and back Difficulty: Strenuous Elevation Gain: 1250 ft
+Length: 3.3 miles out and back

 Great For: Amazing views, children, pets.